Isavuconazonium Sulfate (Monograph)

 Reconstitution and Dilution

-Reconstitute vial containing 372 mg of isavuconazonium sulfate by adding 5 mL of sterile water for injection.
+Reconstitute vial containing 372 mg of isavuconazonium sulfate by adding 5 mL of sterile water for injection; resultant solution contains 74.4 mg/mL of isavuconazonium sulfate.
 Gently shake to dissolve the lyophilized powder.

 Inspect for particulate matter and discoloration; reconstituted solution should appear clear and free of visible particulates.

-Immediately dilute reconstituted solution or, alternatively, store at <25°C for maximum of 1 hour prior to dilution.
+Immediately dilute reconstituted solution or, alternatively, store between 5-25°C for maximum of 1 hour prior to dilution.

-To dilute, remove 5 mL of reconstituted solution from vial and add to IV bag containing 250 mL of 0.9% sodium chloride injection or 5% dextrose injection to provide a solution containing approximately 1.5 mg of isavuconazonium sulfate per mL.
+To dilute, remove the appropriate volume of reconstituted solution from vial (based on the adult or pediatric dosage regimen) and add to IV bag containing 250 mL of 0.9% sodium chloride injection or 5% dextrose injection to provide a solution containing approximately 1.5 mg of isavuconazonium sulfate per mL.
+A smaller volume infusion bag of compatible diluent may be used as long as the final concentration does not exceed approximately 1.5 mg/mL.

 Translucent to white particulates of isavuconazole may be visible in the diluted solution; gently mix or roll IV bag to minimize formation of particulates.
 Avoid unnecessary vibration or vigorous shaking; do not transport the solution using a pneumatic transport system.